Leikoe/LanguageLeapAI/README.md

   - put the extracted folder path in OPEN_JTALK_DICT_DIR in .env
   - macOS: you can put the folder in /usr/local/<extracted_openjtalk_folder>

-5. set up your .env file
+6. set up your .env file
+- rename .env.sample into .env and set your values according to video or comments
 - get the voicevox [speaker id](https://leikoe.github.io/LanguageLeapAI/voicevox_static.html) (only for japanese tts)